-It is a living coat, multi-talented, Responsible for many functions like protection, sensation, shields your body from the environment and is in direct contact and constant interaction with the environment.
+To understand your skin you have to know that it is a living coat, and multi-talented It is Responsible for many functions like protection, sensation, shields your body from the environment and is in direct contact and constant interaction with the environment.

 The skin should be smooth and supple.
 This is achieved with a thin film of hydro-lipids in the stratum corneum.

 This film consists mainly of sebum which is secreted by the sebaceous glands.
 It comes to the surface and fills the spaces between the cells.
 The hydrolipid film also contains moisture components which are excreted with sweat

 The tightly packed skin cells with the intracellular mortar provide a near-impenetrable barrier that helps to prevent the intrusion of harmful external substances.

 The hydrolipid film produced by our skin is actually an emulsion of the type “water in oil” where sebum forms the outside phase, with perspiration forming the inside phase.